2017 Award Winner

 2016 Award Winner

-The 2016 Women 2 Women inspiration award is given to a women who has been a pioneer.
+The 2016 Women 2 Women inspiration award was given to a woman who has been a pioneer in Washington.
 Congresswoman Ileana Ros-Lehtinen was born in Havana, Cuba and fled the Castro regime with her family and came to America without knowing how to speak a word of English.

 Throughout her time in the House as a champion of freedom, democracy, and human rights — she rose to become the first women to Chair the House Foreign Affairs Committee.

 The first winners of Main Street’s inaugural Women2Women Inspiration Prize are Representatives Susan Brooks of Indiana and Renee Ellmers of North Carolina.